monowireless/MWSDK_docs/en/MWX/content/install_n_build/makefile.md

 The Makefile is stored in build/Makefile and is pre-defined to build the act by running the make command.

 {% hint style="info" %}
-**MWSDK 2020-04 automatically detects the .cpp file in the project directory, so there is usually no need to modify the Makefile.**
+**MWSDK 2020-04 automatically detects the .cpp file in the project folder, so there is usually no need to modify the Makefile.**

-**If the source file is to be stored in a subdirectory, it will need to be edited.**
+**If the source file is to be stored in a subfolder, it will need to be edited.**

 **MWSDK 2019-12 requires you to edit the Makefile if you have more than one .cpp file.**
 {% endhint %}

 {% hint style="warning" %}
-After copying the project directory from another environment, make sure to delete the `build/objs_???` directory.
+After copying the project folder from another environment, make sure to delete the `build/objs_???` folder.
 If any intermediate files from the other environment remain, make will fail.

 `(MWSDK 2020-04)` You can avoid errors by adding USE\_APPDEPS=0 to clean and then running make again.